-New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.0.x, v8.1.x
+New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.2.x

-The TRITON Manager (console) is the management interface for Websense TRITON solutions.
+The TRITON Manager (console) is the management interface for TRITON security solutions.
 It provides access to configuration options, policy management features, and reporting tools.

 This section includes 2 lessons to guide you through the TRITON console: